TabularEditor/SessionArchive/README.md

 # SessionArchive

-Archive of the presentations and scripts used in public sessions
+Archive of presentations and scripts used in public sessions